Folk costume: Central America

 In Belize, among Hispanic Belizeans, traditional attire includes the huipil for women and the guayabera for men.
 Among the Maya peoples, all tribes wear distinct kinds of dress.

 Among women in Nicaragua, traditional attire includes the huipil and rebozo.
 Men wear the cotona.

 In Guatemala, traditional clothing includes the huipil, corte skirt, and tocado for women, and the todosantero suit for men.

 Traditional attire in Panama includes the pollera for women and montuno for men.

+Mexico

+The folk dress of Mexico varies by state.
+For men, traditional dress includes the charro outfit, guayabera, sarape, and sombrero.
+For women, it includes the rebozo and china poblana dress.

+In el Norte, traditional attire may include cowboy hats, cowboy boots, and bandana.
+Indigenous peoples, like the Yaqui, Seri and Rarámuri, wear traditional apparel.
+The cuera tamaulipeca ('tamaulipeca leather jacket') is traditional attire in Tamaulipas.

+In Querétaro, Hidalgo, and San Luis Potosí, traditional clothing includes the quechquemitl.

+In Veracruz, traditional attire includes the guayabera.
+In Yucatán, it includes the guayabera for men and huipil for women.

+The tehuana is traditional attire in Oaxaca.

+In Chiapas, the Chiapaneca outfit is traditional attire.